-- 1. Interference with the Urban Forester.
+- Interference with the Urban Forester.
 No person shall hinder, prevent, delay, or interfere with the Urban Forester, the Tree Commission, or any other duly authorized individual, while engaged in carrying out the execution or enforcement of this Chapter; provided, however, that nothing herein shall be construed as an attempt to prohibit the pursuit of any remedy, legal or equitable, in any court of competent jurisdiction for the protection of property rights by the owner of any property within the municipality. - 2.
 Punishment.
-Any person found guilty of violating any of the provisions of this Chapter shall be punished as prescribed in Chapter 1, Article II, Division 2, Mobile City Code, with a fine not to exceed five hundred dollars (\$500) per violation, plus court costs, or by community service for a period not exceeding six (6) months, or by both fine and imprisonment and/or community service at the discretion of the judge.
+Any person found guilty of violating any of the provisions of this Chapter shall be punished as prescribed in Chapter 1, Article II, Division 2, Mobile City Code, with a fine not to exceed five hundred dollars (\$500) per violation, plus court costs and restitution as may be ordered by the Court, and/or by imprisonment for a period not exceeding six (6) months, and/or by community service for a period not exceeding six (6) months, or by a combination of any of the foregoing, all at the discretion of the judge.

+SECTION TWO.
+The provisions of this Ordinance are supplemental and shall not be construed to repeal any other ordinance or law except to the extent of any conflict, in which case the provisions of this Ordinance shall prevail.

 SECTION THREE.
-The provisions of this Ordinance are supplemental and shall not be construed to repeal any other ordinance or law except to the extent of any conflict, in which case the provisions of this Ordinance shall prevail.

-SECTION FOUR.
 The provisions of this Ordinance are severable.
 If any part of this Ordinance is declared invalid or unconstitutional by a court of competent jurisdiction, that declaration shall not affect the part or parts that remain.

-SECTION FIVE.
-This Ordinance shall be in full force and effect from and after its adoption and publication as required by law.
+SECTION FOUR.
+This Ordinance shall be in full force and effect within the City of Mobile from and after its adoption and publication as required by law.

+ADOPTED:

+CITY CLERK